digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/troubleshoot/cnqs-faq.rst

 To connect to CN ``DevNet`` you need access to a SV Node that is whitelisted on the CN.
 Contact your sponsoring Super Validator agent for connection information.

+**How can I operate a ``DevNet`` node?**

+Use the Docker compose ``DevNet`` [deployment from Splice](https://docs.dev.sync.global/validator_operator/validator_compose.html).
+We recommend using the Docker compose configuration for integration and long-term testing.

+**How does my team gain access to an enterprise license?**

+Get an Enterprise evaluation license by filling out our [contact form](https://www.digitalasset.com/contact-us?comments=I'm%20requesting%20access%20to%20jFrog).
+The evaluation license is good for six months and is renewable.
+Please allow 24 hours for the request to be processed.
+The evaluation license includes VPN access to ``DevNet``.

 **How do I log in with Keycloak?**

 The CN App Quickstart uses Keycloak for authentication when ``OAUTH2`` is enabled.